Black Monday (1987): Noise trading

 A feedback loop of noise-induced-volatility has been cited by some analysts as the major reason for the severe depth of the crash.
 It does not, however, explain what initially triggered the market break.
 Moreover, Lawrence A. Cunningham has suggested that while noise theory is "supported by substantial empirical evidence and a well-developed intellectual foundation", it makes only a partial contribution toward explaining events such as the crash of October 1987.
 Informed traders, not swayed by psychological or emotional factors, have room to make trades they know to be less risky.

-Resulting regulation
+Aftermath

 After Black Monday, regulators overhauled trade-clearing protocols to bring uniformity to all prominent market products.
-They also developed new rules, known as "trading curbs" or colloquially as circuit breakers, allowing exchanges to temporarily halt trading in instances of exceptionally large price declines in some indexes; for instance, the DJIA.
-These trading curbs were first used multiple times during the 2020 stock market crash.
+They also developed new regulatory instruments, known as "trading curbs" or "circuit breakers", allowing exchanges to temporarily halt in instances of exceptionally large price decline; for instance, the DJIA.
+The curbs were implemented multiple times during the 2020 stock market crash.

+Arguably, a second consequence of the crash was the death of the Louvre Accord.
+Its intent was already being defeated by market forces as early as April of that year.
+Then the response of the Reagan administration to the crash was to deliberately let both interest rates and the value of the dollar fall to provide liquidity.
+They later resumed some interventions on behalf of the dollar until December 1988, but eventually it became clear that "international currency coordination of any kind, including a target zone, is not possible."